Don’t let porch pirates steal your thunder during the holiday season!

 “61% of consumers feel online retailers are not doing enough to prevent package theft.” – Shorr Packaging

-Package delivery theft, often while homeowners are at work, is not a holiday-specific occurance.
-However, with the predicted spike in holiday sales and package delivery volume comes more opportunity for thieves.
-This can be a nightmare for retailers, who can expect an overwhelming number of calls to their customer service department.
+This can be a nightmare for retailers, who can expect an overwhelming number of emails and calls to their customer service department.

 Here are four easy ways you can use proactivity to save your customer experience and avoid package theft both during the holiday season and all year round!

 “74% of packages are stolen during the day when homeowners are out.” – John White, Inc.com